rcazzara/seldovia/_boats/Salvator_The.md

 *4. Fairbanks News Miner September 13, 1930*

-Fairbanks News Miner September 13, 1930: WILL CONVERT SCHOONER INTO FLOATING CANNERY
+(Fairbanks News Miner September 13, 1930):
+WILL CONVERT SCHOONER INTO FLOATING CANNERY

 ![](../assets/images/Salvator/media/image2.JPG) Axel Anderson and Peter Belmont of Seldovia have purchased the schooner Salvatore from Libby,